BenLag2906/Image-processing-Tool/README.md

 For generate.exe :
 --------------------------
-  CLR is used, so it need the correct package with visual studio to process compilation
+  CLR is used, so it needs the correct package with visual studio to process compilation.